Catastrophic overfitting can be induced with discriminative non-robust features: Preliminaries and related work

-On the more expensive side, multi-step attacks approximate the inner maximization with several gradient ascent steps \citep{adv_ml_scale, PGD, TRADES}.
-Provided they use a sufficient number of steps, these methods do not suffer from CO and achieve better robustness \citep{grad_align, nfgsm}.
-Nevertheless, using multi-step attacks in AT linearly increases the cost of training with the number of steps.
-Due to their superior performance and extensively validated robustness in the literature \citep{PGD, tramer2018ensemble, TRADES, rice2020overfitting}, in this work, we consider multi-step methods, such as PGD, as a reference for effective AT.
+Even more expensive, multi-step attacks approximate the inner maximization in \cref{eq:adv_robust} with several gradient ascent steps \citep{adv_ml_scale, PGD, TRADES}.
+If a sufficient number of steps are used, these methods do not suffer from CO and achieve better robustness.
+Due to their superior performance and extensively validated robustness~\citep{PGD, tramer2018ensemble, TRADES, rice2020overfitting}, multi-step methods such as PGD are considered the reference in AT.
+However, using multi-step attacks in AT linearly increases the cost of training with the number of steps.
+Other methods have been proposed to avoid CO while reducing the cost of AT.
+However, these methods either only move CO to larger $\epsilon$ radii~\citep{zero_grad}, are more computationally expensive~\citep{free,towards}, or achieve sub-optimal robustness~\citep{kang2021understanding,AAAI}.
+Recently,~\citet{nfgsm} proposed N-FGSM, which avoids CO without extra cost, however, the phenomena of CO remains poorly understood.\looseness=-1

-Aside from proposing methods to avoid CO, some works have also studied different aspects of the training dynamics when CO occurs.
-In particular, it has been consistently reported~\citep{tramer2018ensemble, AAAI, grad_align} that networks suffering from CO exhibit a highly non-linear behaviour of their loss landscape with respect to the input compared to their CO-free counterparts.
-As FGSM relies on the local linearity of the loss landscape with respect to the input, this sudden increase in non-linearity of the loss renders FGSM practically ineffective \citep{AAAI, kang2021understanding, nfgsm}.
-This provides a plausible explanation for why models are not fooled by FGSM after CO.
-However, none of these works managed to identify the root cause for CO that pushes the network to become strongly non-linear.
-In this work, we address this knowledge gap, and thoroughly explore a plausible causal mechanism that can lead single-step AT to CO.
+Other works have also analyzed the training dynamics when CO occurs.
+Initially, it was suggested that CO was a result of the networks overfitting to attacks limited to the corners of the $\ell_\infty$ ball~\citep{RS-FGSM}.
+However, this conjecture was later dismissed by~\citet{grad_align} who showed PGD-AT projected to the corners of the $\ell_\infty$ ball does not suffer from CO.
+Alternatively, they suggested that the reason~\citet{RS-FGSM} avoids CO is the reduced radii of their perturbations on expectation, but \citet{nfgsm} showed that they could still prevent CO while using larger perturbations.
+Meanwhile, it has been consistently reported~\citep{grad_align, AAAI} that networks suffering from CO exhibit a highly non-linear loss landscape.
+As FGSM relies on the local linearity of the loss landscape, this sudden increase in non-linearity of the loss renders FGSM ineffective~\citep{AAAI, kang2021understanding}.
+However, none of these works have managed to identify what causes the network to become strongly non-linear.
+In this work, we address this knowledge gap, and explore a plausible mechanism that can cause single-step AT to develop CO.\looseness=-1